jakewelde/jakewelde.github.io/_pages/about.md

     <tr>
         <td>July 2023</td>
         <td>
-            I gave a contributed talk about our work on the connections between differential flatness and Noetherian symmetry at the 2023 SIAM Conference on Control and Its Applications here in Philadelphia.
+            I gave a contributed talk about our work on the connections between differential flatness and Noetherian symmetry at the 2023 <a href="https://www.siam.org/conferences/cm/conference/ct23">SIAM Conference on Control and Its Applications</a> here in Philadelphia.
         </td>
     </tr>
     <tr>
         <td>May 2023</td>
         <td>
-            I was at ICRA 2023 in London, sharing our work on the identification of equivariant flat outputs for mechanical systems by exploiting symmetry and numerical optimization.
+            I was at <a href="https://www.icra2023.org/">ICRA 2023</a> in London, sharing our work on the identification of equivariant flat outputs for mechanical systems by exploiting symmetry and numerical optimization.